-- 1. When a public hearing is required by these Regulations or scheduled by the Planning and Zoning Commission or the Zoning Board of Appeals, the Zoning Enforcement Officer or agent shall cause notice of the hearing to be published in accordance with CGS Section 8-7d (such as a newspaper having a substantial circulation in Colebrook or posted on the Town website, if permissible by law). - 2.
-Such notice shall, if published in a newspaper, be published at least twice at intervals of not less than two (2) days, the first not more than fifteen (15) days, nor less than ten (10) days, and the last not less than two (2) days before the date of the hearing.
+- 1. When a public hearing is required by these Regulations or scheduled by the Planning and Zoning Commission or the Zoning Board of Appeals, the Zoning Enforcement Officer or agent shall cause notice of the hearing to be published in accordance with CGS Section 8-7d (such as a newspaper having a substantial circulation in Colebrook or posted on the Town website, if permissible by law) or as otherwise provided by law. - 2.
+Such notice shall, if published in a newspaper, be published at least twice at intervals of not less than two (2) days, the first not more than fifteen (15) days, nor less than ten (10) days, and the last not less than two (2) days before the date of the hearing or as otherwise provided by law.